siphemkngwn/hy/README.md

 #### Dataset

-- **Provided Dataset**: Synthetic data derived from real hospital data from Uganda.
+- **Provided Dataset**: Synthetic data derived from real hospital data from Uganda, use file SyntheticData_Training.csv as training data, and SyntheticData_DataDictionary_V1.docx as data dictionary.
 - **Feature Constraints**: Your algorithm should exclusively use the provided dataset variables for predictions.

 #### Submission Requirements